yunnysunny/grunt-pages/README.md

   "Styling Headers"
 </h3>
 ```
 The generated markup follows the same format as GitHub README's and it is recommended to reference [Cabin theme](http://www.cabinjs.com/#themes)'s styling when trying to create header linking.
+Note that you can override this by implementing  [`options.markedOptions.renderer.heading`](#).

 ### Required properties

 #### src
-Type: `String`
+Type: `string`

 The directory where the source posts are located.

 #### dest
-Type: `String`
+Type: `string`

 The directory where pages are generated.

 #### layout
-Type: `String`
+Type: `string`

 The [jade](https://github.com/visionmedia/jade), [EJS](https://github.com/visionmedia/ejs), or [Handlebars](http://handlebarsjs.com/) layout template used for each post.
 The post metadata will be stored in a `post` object to be rendered in the layout template.
 Posts also have access to other posts via the `posts` array, and know about their `currentIndex` within the array so that they can optionally create navigation to nearby posts.
 [Here](https://github.com/CabinJS/grunt-pages/blob/master/test/fixtures/integration/input/target2/layouts/post.jade) is an example post layout template.